 Always eager to challenge the notion of what a meal can and should be, Chef constantly teaches himself new techniques and finds inspiration through travelling and discovering ever-expanding tastes, smells, textures, trends to bring you his interpretation of ‘gourmet comfort food’.

-You probably haven't seen much of Kristy lately - - but trust us, her heart lives between those four walls.
+You probably haven't seen much of Kristy lately, as she handles the marketing behind the scenes and now runs her own boutique design & marketing firm, Bubbalili Creative - - but trust us, her heart lives between those four walls.

 Born in Vancouver, and raised in White Rock (a small beach town on the west coast) I grew up in a tight knit family where creativity, gardening, and eating are heavily encouraged and enjoyed.
 I’ve always recognized the importance of family, and how food can bring people together.